Medical Marijuana for Ehlers-Danlos Syndrome in Florida

 Overview

 Ehlers-Danlos Syndrome (EDS) refers to a group of inherited connective tissue disorders characterized by defects in collagen structure and function.
-The most common form, hypermobile EDS (hEDS), causes joint hypermobility, chronic joint dislocations, widespread musculoskeletal pain, skin fragility, and often co-occurring conditions including POTS (postural orthostatic tachycardia syndrome), gastrointestinal dysfunction, and mast cell activation.
+The most common form, hypermobile EDS (hEDS), causes joint hypermobility, chronic joint dislocations, widespread musculoskeletal pain, skin fragility, and often co-occurring conditions including POTS (postural orthostatic tachycardia syndrome), gastrointestinal dysfunction, mast cell activation syndrome, and migraines.
 Other forms of EDS can cause vascular fragility, severe skin laxity, and organ complications.

 EDS is a chronic, lifelong condition with no cure.
 Pain management is one of the most significant challenges — EDS patients often experience daily pain from subluxations, muscle spasms, and nerve compression that is resistant to conventional analgesics.
-Opioids carry particular risks for EDS patients due to the chronic nature of the condition and the risk of long-term dependency.
+The average EDS patient has over 6 secondary conditions simultaneously, creating a complex clinical picture.
+Opioids carry particular risks for EDS patients due to the chronic nature of the condition and the risk of long-term dependency — patients may live with EDS for decades, making sustainable pain management approaches essential.

 How Medical Cannabis May Help